uwsampa/graphbench/benchmark/pgx-oracle/sssp/README.md

 ## Steps

-1. loadGraph test.edge.json test
+1. :loadGraph test.edge.json test
 [the .json file config the graph and 'test' is the name of the graph]

-2. createNodeProperty test NODE node
+2. :createNodeProperty test NODE node
 [create NodeProperty for parentName]

-3. createNodeProperty test EDGE edge
+3. :createNodeProperty test EDGE edge
 [create NodeProperty for parentEdgeName]

-4. dijkstra test cost 0 3 node edge
+4. :dijkstra test cost 0 3 node edge
 [find if there is a path between 0 and 3(will return false)]

-5. dijkstra test cost 0 2 node edge
+5. :dijkstra test cost 0 2 node edge
 [find if there is a path between 0 and 2(will return true)]

 6. nodePropValue test edge 3 / nodeProValue test node 3